 Dogs of all kinds are happily living as pets in households across the world today.
-Some are more suitable for adults, others are best for seniors, and still others are perfect for families with children.
+Some are more suitable for adults, others are best for seniors, and others are perfect for families with children.
 Are you wondering which breed might be the best pet option for you and your kids?
-Here’s a list of the 26 most popular family dogs in 2022.
+Here’s a list of the 26 most popular family dogs.

 The 26 Most Popular Family Dog Breeds: